ganeti/ganeti/doc/design-hotplug.rst

 User interface
 --------------

-The new ``--hotplug`` option to gnt-instance modify is introduced, which forces live modifications.
+The new ``--no-hotplug`` option to gnt-instance modify is introduced, which skips live modifications.

 Enabling hotplug
 ++++++++++++++++

-Hotplug will be optional during gnt-instance modify.
+Hotplug is enabled by default for gnt-instance modify if it is supported.
 For existing instance, after installing a version that supports hotplugging we have the restriction that hotplug will not be supported for existing devices.
 The reason is that old runtime files lack of: